-Supervised field placement in a school, postsecondary setting or community agency, with 100 (PPS) or 150 (CSP) field hours required.
+Supervised field placement in a school, postsecondary setting or community agency, with 100 (PPS) field hours required.
 Candidates must be supervised by an experienced professional with an appropriate credential.
 Each student will be involved in on-site experiences which include the application of theory to practice.
-Permission of adviser and application required.
-Application must be submitted by the last month of the previous semester.
-Prerequisites: PPS Students - Proof of taking the CBEST and Certificate of Clearance.
-EDCG 504, 521, 523, 524, 526, 527, and 529 (EDCG 529 may be a co-requisite) and completion of 24 credits.
-College Student Personnel Students - EDCG 521, 523, 526, 527, 530, and 531.
+Approved fieldwork application required.
+Prerequisites: PPS Students - Proof of passing the CBEST and Certificate of Clearance.
+EDCG 504, 521, 523, 526, 527, 529 and 539 and completion of 24 credits.

 EDCG 529 Organization and Administration of Pupil Personnel Services (3 credits)